alan-ppl/alan/README.md

     - TestProblem takes
     - predicted_extended_moments is a function that takes an importance sample, and returns mean + variance of moment.
     - should really compare moments to
-  * Make devices work when you put a Tensor on a Dist.
-    - Requires Dist to be a nn.Module.
-    - Requires Dist to be properly registered by BoundPlate.
+  * Funny bug on device='mps' when splitting gives a platesize=1.